issa-tseng/janus/README.md

 Of note should be the [Janus Standard Library](https://github.com/clint-tseng/janus-stdlib), which contains useful default implementations of core Janus components, and the [Janus Samples](https://github.com/clint-tseng/janus-samples) repository, which contains a growing library of illustrative Janus projects.

-Janus is nearing API stabilization.
+Janus is relatively mature and nearing API stabilization.
 Some minor calls are still shifting around, but at this point the big conceptual changes are over with and new versions should necessitate only minor find-and-replace operations.
 Please see the below roadmap for further details.
-Authors are still cautioned to avoid using Collection folds until the completion of `0.4`.
+Authors are still cautioned to avoid using Collection folds until the completion of `0.5`.

 [![Build Status](https://img.shields.io/travis/clint-tseng/janus.svg)](http://travis-ci.org/clint-tseng/janus) [![NPM version](https://img.shields.io/npm/v/janus.svg)](https://www.npmjs.com/package/janus)